 - Character Death: He is shot by a Savior after stealing another Savior's gun in an attempt to escape.

-- Death by Adaptation: His comic counterpart is still alive.
+- Death by Adaptation: His comic counterpart survives the entire series.

 - A Death in the Limelight: He is killed near the end of "Dead or Alive Or", his most prominent episode.